nugget/cowgod/README.md

 * `/skip` Skip the currently playing song
 * `/comehere` Bot will join you in whatever room you're in
 * `/random #` Pick any # songs at random and push them to the top of the queue

+Optional Bot Commands (allowed or disallowed by settings)
+* `/set oneanddone (on|off)` Each DJ can play one song and then they're escorted off stage
+* `/set roulette (on|off)` After each song the DJ has a 1 in 6 chance of being escorted off stage

 Useful Links
 ------------